 We're all familiar with feeling unease in our stomachs when under stress or experiencing negative emotions.
-Even on the most basic level, stomach massage can help relieve some of these uncomfortable symptoms.
+Even on the most basic level, stomach massage may help relieve some of these uncomfortable symptoms.
 But below, we'll examine a handful of the other surprising health benefits abdominal massages can provide.
 You can visit a massage therapist for a session (while mine was just five minutes of my hour-long Swedish massage, there are clinics that offer exclusively stomach massages) or even learn the proper techniques for self-applied massage.
 It is said that even just five to 10 minutes of daily massage can provide innumerable benefits.
 As always, if you have medical concerns or are pregnant, speak with your doctor before beginning the practice.

 The most obvious benefit of stomach massage is that it can aid digestion.
 Gentle pressure applied in clockwise circular motions helps get everything moving.
 Studies have shown that abdominal massage can help those with more serious digestive issues.
-Last year, one study found that 15-minute massages twice a day for three days showed improvements in the digestive issues of individuals who had an endotracheal tube.
+A 2018 study found that 15-minute massages twice a day for three days showed improvements in the digestive issues of individuals who had an endotracheal tube.
 Furthermore, the massage group also saw a reduction in their abdominal circumference and experienced a significant decrease in constipation.

 Boosts the Immune System

 So much of our health and wellbeing starts with our gut, and you might be surprised to find out that a significant portion of our immune system is actually in our GI tract.
 If our gut health is suffering, we'll feel the ramifications throughout our whole body.
 Stomach massage can stimulate the lymphatic and circulatory systems.
-Bolster your body's natural defense system by maintaining good gut health through a nutritious diet, managed stress, enough sleep—and regular abdominal massage.
+Bolster your body's natural defense system by maintaining good gut health through a nutritious diet, managed stress, enough sleep—and try regular abdominal massage.

 Decreases PMS Symptoms

 Abdominal massage benefits aren't just limited to the stomach.
-Researchers from the Touch Research Institute at the University of Miami School of Medicine found that massage techniques like circular stroking of the abdomen (as well as kneading the feet and thighs) can help improve PMS symptoms such as pain, water retention, and distress.
+Massage techniques like circular stroking of the abdomen (as well as kneading the feet and thighs) may help improve PMS symptoms such as pain, water retention, and distress.